International Coffee Day: Some Coffee Lovers Pick DIY Over Cafes

 Photo Credit: Unsplash

-Roshni Masand, Founder, CuCoBox, a curated coffee box sources her coffees from various roasters across India.
+Roshni Masand, Founder, CuCoBox, a curated coffee box, sources her coffees from various roasters across India.
 Her favourites include Tulum Coffee, Bloom Coffee Roasters and Curious Life Coffee.
 “I always enjoy home brewed coffee over cafes as it gives me more control in adjusting recipes and parameters.
 That being said, I do land up drinking a lot of espresso-based coffees at coffee shops,” she shares.

 “Once you know the cost of making a single cup of coffee, you feel like cafes are charging way too much.
-We also realise the overheads in running a cafe are high.
+I also realise the overheads in running a cafe are high.
 Occasionally, I’d be okay to shell out the money for an interesting cafe concept or the experience,” she adds.

 Photo Credit: Unsplash